 There are numerous reasons and benefits of worm tea and why you should use it as an alternative to chemical fertilizer.
 It includes:

 One of the most significant benefits of worm tea is that it contains microbes and bacteria that provide essential nutrients to the soil.
 These powerful bacteria and microbes help improve soil health.
 They also encourage the growth and protect the plants from many common diseases that could harm your plants.

 One of the significant benefits of worm tea is that the presence of microbes helps create tunnels in the soil.
 It means your soil will retain more water for more extended periods while also getting a lot of oxygen.
 These tunnels allow water penetration so that they can reach the root systems of your plants.

-Watering your plants regularly with worm tea helps them root easily and consume nutrients they need to stay healthier and productive.
+Watering your plants regularly with worm tea helps them root easily and consume the nutrients they need to stay healthier and productive.

 · Prevents Pests and Diseases

-Immediately after your apply microbe-rich worm team to the plants, microbes start working right away.
+Immediately after your apply a microbe-rich worm team to the plants, microbes start working right away.
 The microbes’ army lives around your plant’s roots to make sure to destroy bad guys that try to harm your plants.
 Your plants will be ready to fight off diseases and prevent pests.
 A lot of gardeners using worm tea report an increase in fruit production and reversal of the disease.

 Stable Shelf Life

 Keeping worm tea in a concentrated bottle form increases its lifespan.
 It is shelf-stable so that you can use it for more than a year.
 In comparison, compost tea has a limited lifespan.
 Compost tea also losses its effectiveness if it doesn’t get any oxygen.

 Water is essential to keep your plants thriving, especially during the hot season.
 Another benefit of worm tea is that it helps your soil retain water for more extended periods.